dwws-ufes/Marvin.old/README.md

 sudo cp cacerts cacerts.orig
 sudo keytool -importcert -file ~/Downloads/primefaces.pem -keystore cacerts
 ```
-4. [WINDOWS] On Windows, the `cacerts` file is in `jre\lib\security`.
-First, you need put the primefaces certificate file, that you downloaded from firefox, in `jre\lib\security` folder.
+4. [WINDOWS] On Windows, the `cacerts` file is in `jre\lib\security` folder.
+First, you need put the certificate file, that you downloaded from firefox, in `jre\lib\security` folder.
 Second, run the Command Prompt (cmd) in administrator mode and import the certificate via the following command:

 ```
 cd C:\Program Files\Java\jre[Version]\lib\security